amrapstad/mikrokontroller_eksamen/README.md

 For wifi connection we are using "student-FoU" with password "stud2018" at campus

+It is recommended to use headphones while watching the video of the exam

 Button from right to left:

 Button 1: Change to the next screen